-In light of the incident, we are also providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
-These services provide you with alerts for <service length>> months from the date of enrollment when changes occur to your credit file.
+In light of the incident, we are providing you with access to Single Bureau Credit Monitoring, Credit report, and Credit Score services at no charge.
+These services provide you with alerts for twelve months from the date of enrollment when changes occur to your credit file.
 This notification is sent to you the same day that the change or update takes place with the bureau.
 Finally, we are providing you with proactive fraud assistance to help with any questions that you might have or in event that you become a victim of fraud.
-These services will be provided by TransUnion through Identity Force, a TransUnion company specializing in fraud assistance and remediation services.
+These services will be provided by CyberScout, a TransUnion company that specializes in fraud assistance and remediation services.
+Details on how to enroll in these complimentary services can be found below.